 Having turned down past offers to reunite, British synth-pop group Blancmange have finally decided that the time is right for their return.
 In March, they released “blanc burn,” their first new album since 1985.
 Neither retro-sounding nor a reinvention, “blanc burn” has Blancmange sounding just as relevant now as they did in their original 80’s heyday.
-The group did a short tour in support of the release, but unfortunately, founding member Stephen Luscombe had to back out of the dates after being diagnosed with an abdominal aortic aneurism.
 Below is an email interview with co-founder / vocalist Neil Arthur.

 Had there been any previous attempts at reuniting Blancmange?
 If so, what got in the way of it actually happening?